jayEvans89/project-management-test/README.md

 Basic workflow to see how moving solely to Github would work.

 ## Issues
 Templates for new features and bugs have been made to make everything more consistent.
+More templates could be made for other types of work, for example documentation, adding unit tests, refactoring code etc.
 To view these try creating a new issue.

 Labels will help bring more visibility at a glance and provide better sorting/filtering.